 This production has transfered to the Vaudeville Theatre from 7 February 2017.
 With Mart Crowley's landmark play The Boys in the Band context is everything.
-Written and set in 1968, the year before the Stonewall riots in New York City, it explores a period of time that is maybe difficult to relate to for a contemporary audience, gay or otherwise, thanks in part to the progressive nature of...
+Written and set in 1968, the year before the Stonewall riots in New York City, it explores a period of time that is maybe difficult to relate to for a contemporary audience, gay or otherwise, thanks in part to the progressive nature of political and social change in both the UK and USA since that period.
 Read more

 “Life’s a goddam laugh riot!”